Labour market flow statistics in the EU

 Flow statistics augment the analysis of the net changes in stocks of unemployment, employment and inactivity.
-To illustrate this point, Figure 2 shows the evolution of net changes in unemployment each quarter since the second quarter of 2010 and how this change is composed.
+To illustrate this point, Figure 2 shows the evolution of net changes in unemployment each quarter since the third quarter of 2010 and how this change is composed.
 The yellow bars illustrate the net flow between employment and unemployment, while the blue bars illustrate the net flows between inactivity and unemployment.
 Negative values indicate net flows out of unemployment, which means unemployment decreases.
 On the other hand, positive values show net flows into unemployment, corresponding to increasing unemployment.
 Consequently, a yellow bar with a negative value indicates a net flow from unemployment into employment while a positive value indicates a net flow from employment into unemployment.
 The same holds for the interpretation of the flow from inactivity indicated by the blue bars.
-The brown line traces the net change in unemployment levels resulting from the combined net flows.
-For net flows between two quarters, if both the blue and yellow bars are positive, then the corresponding brown dot represents the sum of both bars.
-If one bar is positive (inflow into unemployment) and the other is negative (outflow from unemployment), then the brown line indicates the net effect of these two flows.
+The red line traces the net change in unemployment levels resulting from the combined net flows.
+For net flows between two quarters, if both the blue and yellow bars are positive, then the corresponding red dot represents the sum of both bars.
+If one bar is positive (inflow into unemployment) and the other is negative (outflow from unemployment), then the red line indicates the net effect of these two flows.

 From the four graphs in Figure 3, we can see that the flows are highly seasonal, which means that the size and direction of a flow in and out of unemployment depends not only on general economic conditions, but also on seasonal factors that are repeated in a similar fashion each year.
 As seasonally adjusted flows data is not yet available, instead data are presented separately for each set of corresponding quarters in Figure 3, such that the development over time becomes more visible.
 In each of the four graphs, the brown line peaks in the years 2011/2012, which means that inflows into unemployment were largest (or outflows from unemployment were smallest) during that period.
 From 2012, the brown line significantly decreases, indicating a decreasing inflow into unemployment or an increasing outflow from unemployment.

-The data in this article can be subject to revisions due to improvements in the methods used.
+Methodology The data in this article can be subject to revisions due to improvements in the methods used.
 The quality of this data is not yet fully explored, but the statistics are judged sufficiently reliable for policy analysis and other purposes.
 The methodology applied aims at producing comparable figures across countries and may differ from national approaches.
 Data are derived from the EU-LFS by exploiting the quarterly overlap of a share of the sample; this overlapping data is weighted to be compatible with stock data derived from the EU-LFS for the initial quarter as well as the final quarter, with the exception of inactivity in the initial quarter.

 Eurostat calculates initial quarter-on-quarter flow estimates as 3x3 ILO labour status transition matrices, for the age group 15-74, by sex and for individual countries.